-(b) independent of the circumstances of the offence.
+- (a) a person approved as a community conference convenor by the chief executive; and - (b) independent of the circumstances of the offence.

-Who may refer an offence to a community conference
+18C Who may refer an offence to a community conference

-18C.
 An offence may be referred to a community conference by-

-- (a) a police officer under section 18H25 (the "referring police officer"); or - (b) a court under part 5, division 1A (the "referring court").
+- (a) a police officer under section 18H24 (the "referring police officer"); or - (b) a court under part 5, division 1A (the "referring court").

-Who may participate in a community conference
+18D Who may participate in a community conference

-18D.
 The participants in a community conference are as follows-

-- (a) the convenor: - (b) the child and, at the child's request- - (i) a legal practitioner acting for the child; or - (ii) a member of the child's family; or - (iii) an adult nominated by the child; - at the request of any victim of the offence-the victim or a legal practitioner acting for the victim or a member of the victim's family; - (d) a representative of- - (i) if the offence is referred to the conference by a police officer-the commissioner of the police service; or - (ii) if the offence is referred to the conference by a court-the prosecution in the proceeding for the offence; - (e) another person decided by the convenor.
+- (a) the convenor;

+- (b) the child and, at the child's request-

+- (i) a legal practitioner acting for the child; or

+- (ii) a member of the child's family; or

+- (iii) an adult nominated by the child;

+- (c) at the request of any victim of the offence-the victim or a legal practitioner acting for the victim or a member of the victim's family;

+- (d) a representative of-

+- (i) if the offence is referred to the conference by a police officer- the commissioner of the police service; or